awsdocs/aws-cli-user-guide/doc_source/cli-configure-envvars.md

 + If you specify an option by using one of the environment variables described in this topic, it overrides any value loaded from a profile in the configuration file\.
 + If you specify an option by using a parameter on the CLI command line, it overrides any value from either the corresponding environment variable or a profile in the configuration file\.Supported environment variables

-The AWS CLI supports the following environment variables:
+The AWS CLI supports the following environment variables\.

 `AWS_ACCESS_KEY_ID`
 Specifies an AWS access key associated with an IAM user or role\.